-Roles and Responsibilities
+Roles and Responsibilities.

 Provision for children with special educational needs is a matter for the whole school.
-The governing body, the school's head teacher, the SENCO and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
+The governing body, the school's head teacher, the SENDCO and all other members of staff, particularly class teachers and teaching assistants, have important day-to-day responsibilities.
 All teachers are teachers of children with special educational needs.

-The school's Safeguarding and Welfare Officer/DSL, Mrs James, is responsible for monitoring behaviour, pupil welfare etc. Ms Lynch and Mrs James monitor attendance.
+The school Learning Mentor, Mrs Austin, is responsible for monitoring behaviour, pupil welfare etc. Mrs Fifield-More monitors attendance.
 They can be contacted via the school office. office@castlefield.bucks.sch.uk 01494 436018 office@castlefield.bucks.sch.uk 01494 436018

-Miss Smith and Mrs Westbury are responsible for Individual Care Plans for pupils with medical needs, including making sure all staff are aware of the pupil's needs.
+Mrs Trew is responsible for Individual Care Plans for pupils with medical needs, including making sure all staff are aware of the pupil's needs.
 She can be contacted via the school office.

-The role of the SEN Governor
+The role of the SEND Governor.